What You Need to Know About COVID-19

 Is Sanford Health limiting visitors to its facilities?

-- For end of life care, visitors will be allowed at the discretion of the facility
+- For end of life care, visitors will be allowed at the discretion of the facility and must follow all visitor guidelines.

 Can patients get prescriptions without visiting the pharmacy?